symbol/symbol-docs/source/guides/monitor/monitoring-a-transaction-status.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

+    .. viewsource:: ../../resources/examples/typescript/monitor/MonitoringTransactionStatus.js
+        :language: javascript
+        :start-after:  /* start block 01 */
+        :end-before: /* end block 01 */

 2. Sign the transaction with your account.

 .. note:: To make the transaction only valid for your network, include the first block generation hash.
-Open ``http://localhost:3000/block/1`` in a new tab and copy the ``meta.generationHash`` value.
+Open ``nodeUrl + '/block/1'`` in a new browser tab and copy the ``meta.generationHash`` value.

 .. example-code::